 If you wish to formally remove a use from the label of an authorised product and discontinue the authorisation for that use for a commercial reason, you must submit an application for a commercial withdrawal of the use, as a new authorisation will have to be issued for your product.
 Details of how to apply for a commercial withdrawal of a use can be found in the guidance on commercial withdrawals.

-The grace periods given following the commercial withdrawal of a use may differ from the grace period following the withdrawal of a use that could occur because of a failure to meet a data submission deadline, or the period following the review of an active substance.
+The grace periods given following the commercial withdrawal of a use may differ from the grace period following the withdrawal of a use that could occur because of a failure to meet a data requirement, or the period following the renewal of an active substance.
 A grace period up to the maximum authorisation period allowed for the product or use may be granted as explained in the section on authorisation expiry dates above.

 - The contents page for The Applicant Guide

 - Do I need to submit an application?